"

 Score to Virgil, Barchetta, op.
 23, no. 1

-Triplets are used when a note (not a dotted note) equally divides into three.
-Dotted notes already divide evenly into three.
-When you equally divide a dotted note into two, this tuplet is called a duplet.
-The most important thing to remember when writing duplets is that you must include the number “2.”
-Otherwise, you are simply writing two notes.
+We learned that dotted notes divide evenly into three.
+When you split a dotted note into two equal parts, this tuplet is called a duplet.
+The key point when writing duplets is to include the number “2.”
+Otherwise, you are simply writing two notes (see Example 7.3.1).

 Example 7.3.1.
 Duplet